Philosophy of the World

 Philosophy of the World is the only studio album by the American band the Shaggs, released in 1969.
+It has been described as both among the worst records of all time and a work of "accidental genius".

 The Shaggs formed at the insistence of their father, Austin Wiggin, who believed that his mother had predicted their rise to fame.
 Philosophy of the World was recorded in 1969 in Revere, Massachusetts, and released in limited quantities by a local record label.
 It received no attention and the Shaggs disbanded in 1975 after Austin's death.

 The Shaggs had no interest in becoming musicians and never became proficient in songwriting or performing.
 Philosophy of the World features bizarre songs with badly tuned guitars, erratically shifting time signatures, disconnected drum parts, wandering melodies and rudimentary lyrics about pets and families.
-It has been described as both among the worst records of all time and a work of "accidental genius".

-Over the decades, Philosophy of the World circulated among musicians and attracted fans including NRBQ, Frank Zappa and Kurt Cobain.
+Over the decades, Philosophy of the World developed a cult following, circulating among musicians and attracting fans including NRBQ, Frank Zappa and Kurt Cobain.
 After it was reissued on Rounder Records in 1980, it received enthusiastic reviews for its uniqueness in Rolling Stone and The Village Voice.

 Background

 The Shaggs were formed in 1965 by the teenage sisters Dorothy ("Dot"), Betty and Helen Wiggin in the small town of Fremont, New Hampshire.
-They formed at the behest of their father and manager, Austin Wiggin, Jr. When Austin was young, his mother had read his palm and made three predictions: he would marry a strawberry-blonde woman, he would have two sons after she had died, and his daughters would form a popular band.
+They formed at the behest of their father and manager, Austin Wiggin Jr. When Austin was young, his mother had read his palm and made three predictions: he would marry a strawberry-blonde woman, he would have two sons after she had died, and his daughters would form a popular band.
 When the first two predictions proved accurate, Austin set about fulfilling the third.
 Dot later said the sisters thought their father was "nuts", but they did not want to do anything to insult their grandmother in his eyes.

 Austin withdrew his daughters from school, bought them instruments and arranged for them to receive music and vocal lessons.
 He designed their schedule and had them practice as a band for hours every day.
 The sisters had no interest in becoming musicians and did not enjoy the rehearsals.
 Dot later said: "[Our father] was stubborn and he could be temperamental.
 He directed.
 We obeyed.
 Or did our best."
 Austin arranged for the band to perform at the Fremont town hall every weekend for several years.